Welcome to the Guided Tour Of Dynamics 365 Enterprise for IT Professionals

 - Visibility into the deployment with project management tools

 - Ability to track and review your implementation venture, and make any necessary changes

 - Analysis of Gaps and Fits

-LCS, included as part of the common data model for Dynamics 365, is a Microsoft Azure-based collaboration portal that provides a unifying, collaborative environment along with a set of regularly updated services that help you manage the application lifecycle of your Microsoft Dynamics 365 implementations.
+LCS, included as part of the common data model for Dynamics 365, is a Microsoft Azure-based collaboration portal that provides a collaborative environment along with a set of regularly updated services that help you manage the application lifecycle of your Microsoft Dynamics 365 implementations.